Are You Missing Your Near Misses?

-It goes without saying that you should be performing a thorough investigation of all accidents that occur during the production of your event.
-But are you taking the time to identify and investigate all near-miss incidents, as well?
+It goes without saying that you should be performing a thorough investigation of all accidents that occur on your worksite.
+But are you taking the time to investigate all near-miss incidents, as well?

 By definition, a near-miss incident is an unplanned event that does not result in an injury or damage, but has the potential to do so.
-Such events are more common than one may think.
-A dropped tool that mercifully avoids striking anyone.
-A stagehand who just manages to dodge a quick-turning forklift.
-A stage rail that collapses without causing a fall.
-Each of these cases (and hundreds more like them) present a critical opportunity to identify weaknesses in your operation that may compromise the safety of your event.
+Such events are more common than you may think.
+A dropped tool that mercifully avoids striking anyone...a stagehand who just manages to dodge a quick-turning forklift...a stair rail that collapses without causing a fall.
+Each of these cases present a critical opportunity to identify weaknesses in your operation that may compromise safety at your event.